Hesam-Eskandari/tech-school/flutter/01-basics.md

 ## State
 - State of an object is the data the object (widget) is holding.
 - A stateless widget can only show (build UI of) its data when its constructor is called.
-- If the internal data (properties) of a stateless widget changes, it won't get rebuild and shown on UI.
+- If the internal data (properties) of a stateless widget changes, it won't get rebuilt and shown on UI.
 - Use stateful widgets if the UI of the widget is supposed to change.
 - Once the stateful widget is ready to be rebuilt, the setState() method needs to be called.
 - The sample code bellow does not update the UI after pressing the button because MyApp widget is stateless.